JunhaoHuang/JunhaoHuang.github.io/README.md

 This template was not made *entirely* from scratch.
 I'd like to give special thanks to [Jekyll Now](https://github.com/barryclark/jekyll-now) and [Bootstrap Clean Blog](https://github.com/IronSummitMedia/startbootstrap-clean-blog), from whom I've taken several ideas initially.

 I'd also like to thank [Dr. Jekyll's Themes](https://drjekyllthemes.github.io/), [Jekyll Themes](http://jekyllthemes.org/), and another [Jekyll Themes](http://jekyllrc.github.io/jekyllthemes/) for featuring Beautiful Jekyll in their Jekyll theme directories.

+# Junhao's readme:
+- **home**: index.md: includes bio, news and selected publications.
+- **Biography**: biography.md: includes bio, education; maybe project/award?
+- **Publications**: publications.md: includes all publications filtered by year.
+The papers or slides are stored under */assets/paper or /assert/slides*.
+- **Blog**: blog.html: includes a list of all posts in */_posts/* directory, sorted by year.
+Images from */assets/img*.